Port Melbourne suburb profile

 Port Melbourne rental market trends

-The rental market in Port Melbourne has shown stability for houses, with rents remaining unchanged at $800 per week over the past year.
+The rental market in Port Melbourne has shown stability, with house rents remaining unchanged at $800 per week over the past year.
 In contrast, unit rents have experienced a 7.7% increase, reaching $700 per week.
-This suburb continues to attract interest due to its vibrant lifestyle and proximity to Melbourne's CBD, making it a desirable location for renters seeking a balance of urban and coastal living.
+This suburb continues to attract interest due to its vibrant lifestyle and proximity to Melbourne's CBD, making it an appealing choice for renters seeking a balanced urban experience.

 Suburbs near Port Melbourne